UrAveragePheniox/Mod-ask-me/README.md

-This is the mod ask me area where you can ask me about my mods!
+This is the mod ask me area where you can ask me about my mods and modpacks!

 Rules for making an issue: